 ART- Mrs. Karen Barbera - [email protected]

-- Completion of work according to instruction.Students must turn in a finished work completed according to instruction using the correct materials.
+- Completion of work according to instruction.Students must turn in finished work completed according to instruction using the correct techniques and materials.
 Work must be neat and done to the best of a student's ability.
-Unfinished work done with inappropriate materials will not be accepted.
+Incomplete work done with inappropriate materials will not be accepted.

 - All work must be the student's own work.
 Art is a subject which requires experimentation and practice.
 Neither is accomplished if the work is not done by the students themselves.
 This is very important.
-A student's best copied work is never as good as the worst work they can create on their own.
+Perfectly copied work is never as good as any work a student creates on their own.

 - Preparation.
 Each student is expected to be ready with the correct materials for class.
-Memorization and practice may be required.
+Memorization and practice outside of class may be required.

 - Participation.
 Students should be actively engaged in class and willing to accept and to give constructive criticism.
-It is recognized that students may be new to performing arts but there is an expectation for an increased level of comfort and improvement in technique.
+There is an expectation for an increased level of comfort and improvement in technique.